Start an LLC in Iowa With These Five Easy Steps

 Due Date: Due between January 1st and April 1st of every odd numbered years.

-Late Filings: Iowa does not charge late fees if you miss your filing deadline but may administratively dissolve your LLC after a few months for failure to file an annual report.
+Late Filings: Iowa does not charge late fees if you miss your filing deadline but may administratively dissolve your LLC after a few months for failure to file a biennial report.

 Avoid Automatic Dissolution